Molecular, Cellular, and Developmental Biology

 MCDB 752b / CB&B 752b / CPSC 752b / MB&B 752b, Biomedical Data Science: Mining and Modeling Mark Gerstein

 Biomedical data science encompasses the analysis of gene sequences, macromolecular structures, and functional genomics data on a large scale.
 It represents a major practical application for modern techniques in data mining and simulation.
 Specific topics to be covered include sequence alignment, large-scale processing, next-generation sequencing data, comparative genomics, phylogenetics, biological database design, geometric analysis of protein structure, molecular-dynamics simulation, biological networks, normalization of microarray data, mining of functional genomics data sets, and machine-learning approaches to data integration.
 Prerequisites: biochemistry and calculus, or permission of the instructor.

-MCDB 901b / CBIO 901b / GENE 901b, First-Year Introduction to Research—Ethics: Scientific Integrity in Biomedical Research Joerg Bewersdorf
+MCDB 901b / CBIO 901b / GENE 901b, Research Skills and Ethics II Joerg Bewersdorf

-MCDB 902a and MCDB 903b, Advanced Graduate Seminar Josephina van Wolfswinkel and David Breslow
+MCDB 902a or b and MCDB 903b, Advanced Graduate Seminar Staff

 The course allows students to hone their presentation skills through yearly presentation of their dissertation work.
 Two students each give thirty-minute presentations in each class session.
 Students are required to present every year beginning in their third year in the MCDB program.
 Each MCDB graduate student is expected to attend at least 80 percent of the class sessions.
 Two faculty members co-direct the course, attend the seminars, and provide feedback to the students.